forrestdavis/PublicModelsAPI/README.md

       This is actively being developed, and I anticipate major restructing in the next year.
 Experiments and methods are being added within the context of my courses.
-If you have suggestions please either post an Issue or write to me at forrestd@mit.edu
+If you have suggestions please either post an Issue or write to me at fdavis@colgate.edu

 Shared containers for experiments that I use in my work.
 The aim is to have a unified API for running models on typical experiments in neural model